tweepy/tweepy/doc/api.rst

    set a custom user icon.
 The public timeline is cached for 60 seconds so requesting it more often than that is a waste of resources.

-   Parameters: None

-   Returns: list of :class:`Status` objects
+   :rtype: list of :class:`Status` objects

 .. method:: API.home_timeline([since_id], [max_id], [count], [page])